wrouesnel/docker.squid/README.md

     If set, the given PEM certificate is copied and used as the signing key for the MITM CA.
  * `VISIBLE_HOSTNAME`
-    Default: `docker-squid4`
+    Default: `docker-squid`
     Should be set to a unique value if you are chaining multiple proxy servers.
  * `MAX_CACHE_SIZE`
     Default: `40000`
     Cache size in megabytes.
-The cache defaults to `/var/cache/squid4`.
+The cache defaults to `/var/cache/squid`.
 You should mount a volume here to make it persistent.
  * `MAX_OBJECT_SIZE`
     Default `"1536 MB"`